uploadcare/file-uploader-examples/examples/angular-uploader/app-example/README.md

 All you need to do is to install [`@uploadcare/blocks`](https://www.npmjs.com/package/@uploadcare/blocks) from npm via your favorite Node package manager.

-The package provides TypeScript types, so you do not need to install `@types/anything` if you need a proper typing.

 [Read more about installation](https://uploadcare.com/docs/file-uploader/installation/) in the Uploadcare documentation.

 ## Configuration